Skip to main content

 You can use the Covia grid simply through the online web app or the SDK as a user.
 But for more powerful capabilities, such as controlling local resources and installing custom adapters, you may want to create your own venue.

-A venue is implemented as a server process that you can run by obtaining the latest covia.jar which is regularly made available in the Snapshots Drive
+A venue is implemented as a server process that you can run by obtaining covia.jar from the latest release on GitHub (see Release channels below for the options).

 Running a venue requires Java 21+ installed.
 The venue can be launched with: